We hold regular events at both national and branch level, which both members and non-members can attend.

 Celebrate the Beethoven 250 year in style with a Conference in which his monumental legacy of music will be the springboard for an enriching smorgasbord of lectures, concerts, masterclasses and workshops.
 With our own internationally-renowned NZ String Quartet in residence, NZ pianist Stephen De Pledge providing the piano expertise, and sessions for woodwind and voice teachers, there will be something to satisfy all interests.

 More details on the Conference 2020 website page.

-Make sure you register by 15th November so you can take advantage of the regular rates (otherwise late registration fees apply)
+Make sure you register by 31st December so you can take advantage of the regular rates (otherwise late registration fees apply)

 Our annual conferences are a great way to network with like-minded colleagues.